chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 > 💡 **Getting help**
 > If you enter `:?` at the `ghci` prompt, it will print a long help message.

-The `Prelude` module is sometimes referred to as \"the standard prelude\", because its contents are defined by the Haskell 2010 standard.
-Usually, it\'s simply shortened to \"the prelude\".
+The `Prelude` module is sometimes referred to as "the standard prelude", because its contents are defined by the Haskell 2010 standard.
+Usually, it's simply shortened to "the prelude".

 > ℹ️ **About the ghci prompt**
 >
 > The prompt displayed by `ghci` changes frequently depending on what modules we have loaded.
 It can often grow long enough to leave little visual room on a single line for our input.
 >
-> For brevity and consistency, we have replaced `ghci`\'s default prompts throughout this book with the prompt string `ghci>`.
+> For brevity and consistency, we have replaced `ghci`'s default prompts throughout this book with the prompt string `ghci>`.
 >
-> If you want to do this yourself, use `ghci`\'s `:set prompt` directive, as follows.
+> If you want to do this yourself, use `ghci`'s `:set prompt` directive, as follows.
 >
 >> ``` screen
 >> Prelude> :set prompt "ghci> "
 >> ghci>
 >> ```

-The prelude is always implicitly available; we don\'t need to take any actions to use the types, values, or functions it defines.
+The prelude is always implicitly available; we don't need to take any actions to use the types, values, or functions it defines.
 To use definitions from other modules, we must load them into `ghci`, using the
 `:module` command.

 ```screen